 In partnership with researchers from Fort Hare University and the University of Eswatini, we are investigating the ecology of large spotted genets in the savannah ecosystem of Mbuluzi Game Reserve.
 This includes studying the genetics, diet, survival and movement patterns of large spotted genets.

-Interested to find out more about our Savannah Project?
+Interested to find out more about our Savannah Research and Education Program?

 other similar projects